 |Alma Mater:||Salisbury '05|

-Despite a torn ACL that cut short his senior season, Johnson still finished as the second-leading rusher in school history with 3,216 yards and the sixth-ranked passer with 2,204 yards.
+Despite a torn ACL that cost him the final six games of his senior season, Johnson still finished as the second-leading rusher in school history with 3,216 yards and the sixth-ranked passer with 2,204 yards.
 He was also 10th in school history with 174 total points.
-As a freshman in 2002, Johnson led the nation in rushing yards among freshmen quarterbacks with 1,204 and was selected as the ACFC's Rookie of the Year.
+As a freshman in 2002, he led the nation in rushing yards among freshmen quarterbacks with 1,204 and was selected as the ACFC's Rookie of the Year.